ash-bergs/code_study/README.md

 PY_challenges.py - Currently unorganized challenges, a grab bag

-## Installation:
+#### Installation:

-Right now there's nothing to install, really.
+Right now there's nothing to install.
 I might add nodemon to the project to run JS code in the future.

+#### **Suggested VS Code extensions:**

+I use the Better COmments extension from AmirH.A. to help color code my comments.
+If you have that installed you'll notice a visual organization to my comments in this repo.